Dhibin: History

 By the early 19th century, the village had been abandoned like many of the other villages of Jabal Hauran due to Bedouin depredations.
+In 1838 Dhibin was noted as a "ruin or deserted", located in the Nukrah, south of Busrah.

 Druze migrants from other parts of Syria populated the villages of Jabal Hauran by the 1860s.
 Dhibin became part of the sheikhdom of the Bani al-Atrash clan under the leadership of Ismail al-Atrash between 1860 and 1867.
 The inhabitants of Dhibin moved to annex and seasonally inhabit the village of Umm el-Jimal (in modern-day Jordan) in 1909.
 Dhibin's families divided the ruins of its ancient houses among themselves in 1910.
 They lived there on and off until around 1930, when they permanently abandoned Umm al-Jimal.
 Dhibin was the birthplace of Salim Hatum, a Syrian Army officer and key participant in the Baathist-led 1966 Syrian coup d'état.

 Archaeology

 Funerary material from the Middle Bronze Age has been found at Dhibin.
 A mid-4th-century inscription on a ruined building recording the name of Roman emperor Valentinian I has been found in the village as well.